-ORWW Elliott State Educational Forest
+Elliott State Educational Forest

 |Maps.
 These JPEG maps are selected from the reports, magazine and news articles, government records and other documents contained in this website.
 They show the Elliott in reference to the State of Oregon; in relation to the other State Forests; legal boundaries; streams; topography; subbasins; fire history; early historical Oregon Indian Tribes; roads and trails; marbled murrelet, spotted owl, and coho habitat; and tree ages.|

 |References.
-Organized into four thematic arrangements: 1) News Articles, including newspapers, news blogs, and website posts; 2) Academic Publications include research papers, popular articles, and reports regarding scientific, economic, and political topics; 3) Agency Records include agency reports, meeting notes, public comments, etc.; 3) Historical Records includes books, journals, maps, photos, and other historical documentation 4) Legal Records include recent (past five years) legal filings, judicial decisions, and commentary; 5) News Reports include newspaper articles, news blogs, website posts, editorials, and public letters.|
+PDF files specific to the Elliott, its history and management, are organized into five thematic categories: 1) Articles & Reports include research papers, popular magazine articles, and reports with scientific, economic, or political topics; 2) Agency Records include state and federal agency reports, meeting notes, public comments, etc.; 3) Historical Records includes books, journals, maps, photos, and other historical documentation 4) Legal Records include recent (past ten years) legal filings, judicial decisions, and commentary; 5) News Reports include newspaper articles, news blogs, website posts, editorials, and public letters.|

-© 2017 Oregon Websites & Watersheds Project, Inc. & NW Maps Co.
+© 2017, 2018 Oregon Websites & Watersheds Project, Inc. & NW Maps Co.